Benefits of Becoming a Graham Fellows Program Candidate

 Please download the application and open in Adobe Acrobat, which can be downloaded through Adobe Creative Cloud here.

-For more information and any questions contact your faculty adviser or one of the Graham Fellows Program Leadership Committee members.
+For more information contact your faculty adviser, a Graham Fellows Program Center staff member, or one of the Graham Fellows Program Leadership Committee members.

-The Graham Fellows Program for Entrepreneurial Leadership at Penn State York is an opportunity for students to enhance their entrepreneurial and leadership skills through participation in planned activities and potential internship experiences.
-These activities are designed to prepare students for future opportunities in a chosen career.
+The Graham Fellows Program for Entrepreneurial Leadership at Penn State York is an opportunity for students to develop their leadership skills and be exposed to entrepreneurial thinking through participation in planned activities and potential internship experiences.
+These activities are designed to prepare students for future opportunities in their chosen careers.

-- Submit a completed application package (available on the Penn State York website or at the Graham Fellows Program office, located in the Bradley Building).
-Once the application package has been processed, the student must meet with the director of Advising and Career Development and then meet with the director of the Graham Fellows Program.
-Upon successful completion of these steps, the student will now be accepted into the Graham Fellows Program as a Graham Fellows Program Candidate.
+- Submit a completed application (available on the Penn State York website or at the Graham Fellows Program office, located in the Graham Center for Innovation and Collaboration).
+Once the application has been processed, the student must meet both with the Director of Advising and Career Development and the Director of the Graham Fellows Program.
+Upon successful completion of these steps, the student may be admitted to the Graham Fellows Program as a Graham Fellows Program Candidate.

-- Participate in activities offered to candidates.
+- Participate in required activities for candidates.
 These include:

 - Graham Fellows Program Orientation